Musix GNU+Linux

 Musix GNU+Linux is a discontinued live CD and DVD Linux distribution for the IA-32 processor family based on Debian.
-It contained a collection of software for audio production, graphic design, video editing and general purpose applications.
-The initiator and co-director of the project was Marcos Germán Guglielmetti.
+It contained a collection of software for audio production, graphic design, video editing and general-purpose applications.

 Musix GNU+Linux was one of the few Linux distributions recognized by the Free Software Foundation as being composed completely of free software.